Skip to main content

 What we actually implemented in 3 months

 This isn’t “we bought some licences and drew a slide”.
 These are live processes and systems we now use every day.
+We used our 5 step implementation process to deliver this solution efficiently and effectively.
+We relied heavily on ERPNext, which has a single platform fee rather than per user per month.

 Hire to Retire